trapexit/mergerfs/README.md

 #### What settings should I use?

 Depends on what features you want.
-Generally speaking there are no "wrong" settings.
+Generally speaking, there are no "wrong" settings.
 All settings are performance or feature related.
 The best bet is to read over the available options and choose what fits your situation.
 If something isn't clear from the documentation please